Nina Kuscsik: Running

 Kuscsik was a onetime American women's record-holder for a 50-mile (80 km) run, through her run of 6:35:53 in 1977 in Central Park, New York.
 She continued running into her later years and was the first woman to finish the Empire State Building Run-Up in 1979, 1980 and 1981.

 She was instrumental in influencing the U.S. Amateur Athletic Union, in late 1971, to increase its maximum distance for sanctioned women's races, leading to official participation by women in marathons, beginning at Boston in 1972.

 Kuscsik was the only woman to participate in the first New York City Marathon in 1970.
 She did not feel well and had to drop out without finishing.
 In the following year she was one of four female finishers.
 She won the event in 1972.
-That year Kuscsik, Pat Barrett, Lynn Blackstone, Liz Franceschini, Cathy Miller, and Jane Muhrke protested the rule of the Amateur Athletic Union that women marathoners had to start their race ten minutes before or after the men, which as implemented by the New York City Marathon that year meant that women had to start running ten minutes before the men.
+That year Kuscsik, Pat Barrett, Lynn Blackstone, Liz Franceschini, Cathy Miller, and Jane Muhrke protested the rule of the Amateur Athletic Union, which as implemented by the New York City Marathon that year meant that women had to start running ten minutes before the men.
 The women protested by sitting down and waiting ten minutes while holding signs protesting the rule, before starting to run when the men started; they became known as the NYC Six due to their protest.
 Ten minutes were added to their times.
 The ten minute difference requirement was dropped later in 1972.

 In 2022, Kuscsik received the Abebe Bikila Award from the New York Road Runners, which is awarded for outstanding contributions to the sport of distance running.